 A lot of people see pricing as the most important VPN criteria.
 Therefore, expensive subscription plans can put them off.
 Some even prefer to use free VPNs, which we highly discourage due to the high security and privacy risks.
 When it comes to your online wellbeing, we recommend you use premium services, from VPNs to antivirus software.

-Now, SecureLine VPN offers two different sets of subscription packages, each depending on the number of simultaneous devices.
-If you wish to use the VPN on just one device, here’s what you’ll have to pay:
+SecureLine VPN offers 3 different subscription packages, each representing a certain duration.
+If you want to subscribe to Avast SecureLine VPN, here’s what you’ll have to pay:

 - 1 year: $47.88 ($3.99/month).